MohammadHosseinKv/Tetris-w-Digital-Logic/README.md

 - **GameWon** is set to 1 when the **WinGame** signal is activated.
 - **GameLost** is set to 1 when the **LoseGame** signal is activated.

-These signals are generated based on the game’s win and loss conditions.
+These signals are generated based on the game's win and loss conditions.

 ### Win Condition
 The player wins if they collect 3 points.

-The player’s score is displayed on the interface using two 7-segment displays, representing the score as an 8-bit BCD (Binary-Coded Decimal) value.
+The player's score is displayed on the interface using two 7-segment displays, representing the score as an 8-bit BCD (Binary-Coded Decimal) value.

 A comparator circuit compares this 8-bit BCD value with **0110** (the binary representation of 3).
 If the comparator output indicates "greater than or equal to 3," the **WinGame** signal is set to 1.
 This activates the **GameWon** variable, marking the game as won and ending it.

 ### Loss Conditions